ashlinrichardson/cloude_decom/README.md

 [2] **"Target Detection Using Rank-1 Polarimetric Processing"** SR Cloude, IEEE Geoscience and Remote Sensing Letters (2020)
 ## Demo over forested area
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/03ddjowiCyI/0.jpg)](http://www.youtube.com/watch?v=03ddjowiCyI "Video Title")

+## Data
+Inputs: A) fully-polarimetric SAR data in standard [PolSARPro](https://ietr-lab.univ-rennes1.fr/polsarpro-bio/) "T3 coherency matrix" format with **config.txt** file B) an RGB encoding such as the well-known Pauli encoding, used for selection of a target location C) image coordinates of user-selected target to be "cancelled".
+Output: *optimised radar cross section* (a greyscale image)

+The interactive version supports exploring fully-polarimetric SAR data quickly, by selecting a target location using the mouse, then viewing the resulting **optimised radar cross section** promptly

 ## Running
 Tested on **Ubuntu 20 LTS** OS.
 Windows, MacOS, other Linux to be supported imminently via revised compilation and/or binaries